See what it's like to study art at Washburn!

 Museum Work 101

 Do you love art and want to expand your career possibilities beyond being a practicing artist?
-Join the Mulvane Art Museum’s Academic Curator for a conversation about museum careers and an activity that will get you seeing and thinking like an exhibition developer.
+Join the Mulvane Art Museum’s Director for a conversation about museum careers and an activity that will get you seeing and thinking like an exhibition developer.

 Art Therapy